 The IRS taxes you like an individual.
 Your income and expenses are therefore reported on your personal tax return.

-This is usually due on April 15 of each year, but has been extended to May 17 for 2021.
+Without an extension, the personal tax return is due on April 18.
 File Form 1040, and you’ll be good to go.

 If you employ one or more people in your business, you should file Form 941, Employer’s Quarterly Federal Tax Return.
-Then deposit your taxes on the following dates⁹:
+Then deposit your taxes on the following dates:⁸

 - April 30 for first quarter

 - January 31 for fourth quarter of the previous calendar year

 The IRS gives you an additional 10 calendar days to file your return if you deposit all your taxes before they are due.

 Pay special attention to which types of excise tax forms you may be required to file.

 - File Form 720 if you are required to pay quarterly Federal excise tax returns

 - File Form 11-C if you need to file for wagering income